Chair, 2014-15: Anthony Lott, international relations, international law

 Machiavelli founded modern political philosophy by asking "How does the ruler acquire power?"
 This course explores how modern political thinkers answered this question by changing the grounds of authority from religious and philosophical foundations to rational ones.
 Texts include Machiavelli's Prince and Hobbes's Leviathan, Locke's Second Treatise, Rousseau's Social Contract, Marx's Communist Manifesto, and Nietzsche's Use and Abuse of History.

 How do the peoples of Latin America participate politically?
 How do domestic politics interact with national and international economics?
 How do states treat challenges posed by migration and by desires for "modernization" and democracy in a context of authoritarian legacy and debt?
 Students examine how Latin American politics work, focusing on Mexico, parts of Central America, the Caribbean, the Andean Region, and the Southern Cone.
-Counts toward Hispanic studies major and Latin American/Latino studies concentration.
+Counts toward Latin American studies major and concentration.

 The purpose of this course is to introduce students to the principles of American constitutional law as well as the political struggles that shaped them.
 The course focuses not only on constitutional doctrine, but also on competing interpretations and political effects of landmark decisions.
 This course emphasizes debates over civil rights and civil liberties that have been central to modern Supreme Court jurisprudence.
 Counts towards American studies major.